ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. `int message_box(std::wstring const &message, UINT type) const noexcept;`

     This is a wrapper round `::MessageBox`, and throws up a message box using your dialogue name as the title.

+### Creating a docking dialogue
+When you want to create a docking dialogue, you should create a subclass of the `Docking_Dialogue_Interface` class.

+In your constructor, you must

+1. Call the base class constructor with the ID of the dialogue (i.e. the ID from resource.h), and a pointer to your main plugin instance.
+Your dialogue will be created as part of this, and the `Docking_Dialogue_Interface` class will retain the window handle.

+2. Do any window setup required (see the important note above about `WM_INITDIALOG` and do it in the constructor, not in the `on_dialog_message` callback)

+3. Call `register_dialogue` in order to tell notepad++ that your new dialogue is ready to be used.

+4. Your class will start receiving messages to process via `on_dialogue_message` (if you have implemented it).

+*Important Notes*:
+1. The actual dialogue you create needs to have a caption bar with a title if you want Notepad++ to save the state between sessions.

+#### Docking_Dialog_Interface class

+This handles the API with notepad++ and provides some default behaviour and some utility methods.

+##### Public methods

+1. `Docking_Dialogue_Interface(int dialogue_id, Plugin const *plugin)`

+   Constructor for the class.

+1. `void display() noexcept`

+    Call this to display the dialogue.
+If you have special actions to be take on display, implement `void on_display() noexcept override`

+1. `void hide() noexcept`

+    Call this to hide the dialogue.
+If you have special actions to be take on hiding, implement `void on_hide() noexcept override`

+1. `bool is_hidden() const noexcept`

+    Returns `true` if the dialogue is currently hidden.

+##### (Private) Virtual methods

+1. `virtual void on_display() noexcept;`

+    This is called whenever the dialogue is about to be displayed.

+1. `virtual void on_hide() noexcept;`

+    This is called whenever the dialogue is about to be hidden.

+##### (Protected) Utility Methods

+1. `void register_dialogue(int menu_index, Position position, HICON icon = nullptr, wchar_t const *extra = nullptr) noexcept;`

+    `menu_index` is the menu entry number which causes this dialogue to be displayed.
+I strongly recommend you use an enum here so you can tie it up with the entries in the `FuncItem` table.

+    `position` defines where the dialogue will be placed the first time it is displayed by Notepad++.
+On subsequent runs, this value will be ignored.
+It may be one of

+        Dock_Left,
+        Dock_Right,
+        Dock_Top,
+        Dock_Bottom,
+        Floating

+    `icon`, if supplied, must be an icon which you have loaded.
+It will be displayed on the tab bar in the docking dialogue window.

+    `extra` is extra text to display in the title bar if required.

+## Modal dialogues

+Document